OpenGenus/video-background-HTML/README.md

 5. Save the HTML file and CSS file.
 6. Open the HTML file in a web browser to see the page with a video background.

-Below is a screenshot for the finished example
+Below is a screenshot for the finished example of video background
 ![Screenshot](screenshot.png)